Projective resolutions of simple modules and Hochschild cohomology for incidence algebras: Construction of the resolution

 \section{Construction of the resolution}

 Let $k$ be a field and $X$ be a poset, always finite.
 From $X$, we construct an acyclic quiver $Q$ -- the Hasse diagram of $X$ -- as follows: the vertices of $Q$ are the elements of $X$, and there is an arrow from the vertex $a$ to the vertex $b$ if, and only if, $a<b$ and there is no $c\in X$ such that $a<c<b$.
 The incidence algebra of $X$ is $\Lambda = kQ/I$, where $I$ is the two-sided ideal of $kQ$ generated by all differences of parallel paths (i.e., paths with the same source and target).
-Thus whenever $a\leqslant b$ in $X$, there is a unique path from $a$ to $b$ in $\Lambda$, which we denote by $c_{a,b}$.
+Thus whenever $a\leqslant b$ in $X$, any two paths from $a$ to $b$ in $Q$ correspond to the same element of $\Lambda$, which we denote by $c_{a,b}$.
 For each $x\in X$, we denote by $S_x$ and $P_x$ the simple and indecomposable right projective $\Lambda$-modules associated to $x$.
 We denote the sets of immediate successors and predecessors of $x$ in $X$ by $x^+$ and $x^-$, respectively.

 Given a poset $X$ and $x\in X$, for each $i\geqslant 0$, we will define a set of what we call ``$i$-cycles'', which will index the indecomposable summands of the projective module $P_i$ appearing in a minimal projective resolution